Radar-Camera BEV Multi-Task Learning with Cross-Task Attention Bridge for Joint 3D Detection and Segmentation: Experiments

 \subsection{Segmentation Per-Class Results}

 The $200 \times 200$ resolution ($0.5\,\text{m/cell}$) enables finer delineation of thin structures such as dividers and stop lines compared to the $128 \times 128$ backbone grid ($0.8\,\text{m/cell}$).
-The addition of the vehicle class, derived from 3D bounding box annotations projected to BEV, allows direct comparison with single-task segmentation methods on the 4-class subset used by BEVCar~\cite{bevcar}.
+The addition of the vehicle class, derived from 3D bounding box annotations projected to BEV, provides a compact evaluation subset; however, we note that prior methods report mIoU over different class sets (Table~\ref{tab:comparison}), so cross-method comparison should be interpreted with caution.